kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 - Daye, Zhang. *The World of a Tiny Insect: A Memoir of the Taiping Rebellion and Its Aftermath*.
 University of Washington Press, 2013.
 - Gregory, J. S, and Prescott Clarke. *Western Reports on the Taiping: A Selection of Documents*.
 London: Croom Helm, 1982.
 - Hamberg, Theodore. *The Visions of Hung-Siu-Tshuen, and the Origin of the Kwang-Si Insurrection.* San Francisco: Chinese Materials Center, 1975.
 - Hobsbawm, Eric J. *Primitive Rebels: Studies in Archaic Forms of Social Movement in the 19th and 20th Centuries*.
 New York: Norton, 2010.
+(P)
 - Hung, Ho-fung. *Protest with Chinese Characteristics: Demonstrations, Riots, and Petitions in the Mid-Qing Dynasty*.
 Columbia University Press, 2013.
+(P)
 - Kallander, George L. *Salvation Through Dissent: Tonghak Heterodoxy and Early Modern Korea*.
 University of Hawaiʻi Press, 2013.
+(P)
 - Kilcourse, Carl S. *Taiping Theology: The Localization of Christianity in China, 1843–64*.
 Springer, 2016.
+(P)
 - Lee, Sang Taek. *Religion and Social Formation in Korea: Minjung and Millenarianism*.
 Walter de Gruyter, 2012.
+(P)
 - Lew, Young Ick.
 “The Conservative Character of the 1894 Tonghak Peasant Uprising: A Reappraisal with Emphasis on Chŏn Pong-Jun’s Background and Motivation.” *The Journal of Korean Studies (1979-)* 7 (1990): 149–80.
 - Li, Hsiu-ch’eng, and Charles A. Curwen. *Taiping Rebel: The Deposition of Li Hsiu-Ch’eng*.
 Cambridge University Press, 1977.
 - Liu, Chang. *Peasants and Revolution in Rural China: Rural Political Change in the North China Plain and the Yangzi Delta, 1850-1949*.
 Routledge, 2007.
 - Meyer-Fong, Tobie S. *What Remains: Coming to Terms with Civil War in 19th Century China*, 2013.
+(P)
 - Michael, Franz H., and University of Washington Far Eastern and Russian Institute. *The Taiping Rebellion: History and Documents*.
 University of Washington Press, 1971.
 - Paper, Jordan D. *The Spirits Are Drunk Comparative Approaches to Chinese Religion*.
 Albany: State Univ. of New York Press, 1995.
 - Perry, Elizabeth J. *Rebels and Revolutionaries in North China, 1845-1945*.
 Stanford Univ Pr, 1983.
+(P)
 - Schoppa, R. Keith. *Revolution and Its Past: Identities and Change in Modern Chinese History*.
 Routledge, 2017.
 Ch 4
 - Shih, Vincent Yu-Chung.
 “Interpretations of the Taiping Tien-Kuo by Noncommunist Chinese Writers.” *The Far Eastern Quarterly* 10, no. 3 (May 1, 1951): 248–57.
 - Shih, Vincent Yu-chung, and Yu-chung Shih. *The Taiping Ideology: Its Sources, Interpretations, and Influences*.
 UBC Press, 1967.